 This hotel is the best value hotel for families in the park.
-With larger rooms to fit up to 4 people it’s great value especially for what you get!
+With larger rooms to fit up to 4 people, it’s great value, especially for what you get!

 5. Aoraki Court Hotel

-The Aoraki Court Hotel is a chalet-style hotel that offers free parking at each room.
+The Aoraki Court Hotel is a chalet-style hotel that offers free parking for each room.
 All of the rooms are very modern and furnished well.
 They have their own private patio as well as mountain views and some basic cooking facilities.

 This hotel is very modern and centrally located.
 Its rooms have amazing views and offer a lot of privacy.
 A great choice for couples or families!